- Code BUSN1101

 Upon successful completion, students will have the knowledge and skills to:

-- understand the way the law will view a set of circumstances and why the law exists and also know how to apply this to influence and inform decision making.
+- Discuss the way the law will view a set of circumstances and why the law exists and also apply this to influence and inform decision making.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.